Institutional Animal Care and Use Committee Program

 The Institutional Animal Care and Use Committee (IACUC) Program oversees the University’s animal care and use program ensuring the appropriate care, use and humane treatment of animals used for research, testing and teaching.
 The IACUC is responsible for reviewing and approving requests to use live vertebrate animals, and ensuring compliance with all applicable regulations.
 The IACUC performs inspections of all areas where animals are housed and used, and oversees training and educational programs.
 The IACUC serves as a resource to investigators research staff, students and administrators, providing guidance in planning and conducting all animal activities with the highest scientific, humane, and ethical principles.

-The information contained in this site is intended as a reference for University of Arizona investigators, animal husbandry and veterinary staff.
+The information contained in this site is intended as a reference for University of Arizona personnel.
 Drug information and dosages are derived from a variety of sources and do not guarantee safety or efficacy.
 Information obtained through this site should not be relied upon as professional veterinary advice.
 Any medications administered or procedures performed on animals should only be performed by or under supervision of a qualified, licensed veterinarian.
 The University disclaims any and all warranties or representations.
 Use of this information in any method, mode, or manner is solely at the user’s risk, and the University assumes no liability for such use.